-- 1. Candidate has to understand that only Shrink and Macrohard need to be considered. - 2.
-Candidate needs additional information: how many people study/work at FS? → should make an assumption, here exemplary calculation with 2,220 students (Bachelor and Master) and 150 faculty members (pro licenses), employees not considered
+- Candidate has to understand that only Shrink and Macrohard need to be considered. - Candidate needs additional information: how many people study/work at FS? → should assume, here exemplary calculation with 2,220 students (Bachelor and Master) and 150 faculty members (pro licenses), employees not considered